-Taiwan's Southern Bluefin tuna Fishery is managed through output controls in the form of individually quotas (IQ) for both target fishing vessels and bycatch vessels.
-Individual quota has been allocated to each of seasonal target SBT vessel, and the dynamic quota balancing mechanism is established.
-Any vessel which changed their fishing schedule fails to get to the SBT fishing ground in time as our regulation demand or which cannot use up their quota, would be reviewed and reallocated to those vessels fishing in the fishing ground which needed more quotas.
-By-catch SBT vessels are allowed to have a maximum of 1 ton SBT bycatched per vessel.
+Taiwan's southern bluefin tuna (SBT) fishery is managed through output controls in the form of individual quotas (IQ).
+For the purpose of managing and controlling its quota, fishing vessels have been separated as seasonal target vessel and by-catch vessel.
+Every vessel whether seasonal target or by-catch vessel, shall be permitted by government in advance of fishing season every year.
+Individual quota has been allocated to each of seasonal target vessels, and partial quota has been reserved for by-catch vessels.

+The dynamic quota balancing mechanism has been established since 2002.
+Any unused quota for which seasonal target vessels changed their fishing schedule and failed to get to fishing ground in time as our regulation required or cannot use up their quota, would be reviewed and the quota would be reallocated to those vessels which still fished in the fishing ground and needed more quota.
+By-catch vessels are allowed to have a maximum of 1 ton SBT bycatch per vessel.